-These are load test end results which as performed using the K6 open source program.
+These are load test results performed using the K6 open source program.

-- The SSD has handled more requests compared to HDD, hence we have more Memory and Swap utilization on the server.
+- The SSD has handled more requests than HDD; hence we have more Memory and Swap utilization on the server.

 - The SSD has outperformed the HDD in every aspect.

-Net-net I can say that SSD is better when compared with HDD hosted site.
+Net-net, I can say that SSD is better when compared with HDD-hosted sites.
 We get a full bare metal capability with SSD that can be further enhanced after optimization.

-When comparing sites hosted on unoptimized SSD servers and HDD servers, there is no significant difference.
-However, when we optimize the web servers and the website, we can notice the difference which is in my bucket list for a future article.
+There is no significant difference when comparing sites hosted on unoptimized SSD servers and HDD servers.
+However, when we optimized the web servers and the website, we noticed the difference in my bucket list for a future article.

-With all the test results above we can fairly decide which is better hosting hardware.
-If we optimize the server and use the SSD capability to the full extent like Nginx Cache, then we can further improve the performance and site speed.
+With all the test results above, we can decide which is better hosting hardware.
+If we optimize the server and use the SSD capability to the full extent like Nginx Cache, we can further improve the performance and site speed.

-Whereas, the HDD will limit us from making any server-side improvements, and often max out due to low disk writing speed and high CPU utilization.
+The HDD will limit us from making server-side improvements and often max out due to low disk writing speed and high CPU utilization.

-If you’re considering switching the SSD-based hosting, then I strongly recommend using DigitalOcean Cloud VPS.
-I’m a proud and happy customer for 5 years.
+If you’re considering switching to SSD-based hosting, I strongly recommend using DigitalOcean Cloud VPS.
+I have been a proud and happy customer for seven years.
 They recently added NVMe SSD with Intel and AMD processors as premium servers which is even better than regular SSD.